 Capital Assets and Depreciation - Capital assets are capitalized at cost.
+Donated capital assets are recorded at their acquisition value.
 The costs of additions are capitalized and expenditures for repairs and maintenance are expensed when incurred.
 When property is sold or retired, the related costs and accumulated depreciation are removed from the financial records and any gain or loss is included in additions to or deductions from Net Position.
-The net book value of the Academy's capital assets as of June 30, 2018 was zero.
+The net book value of the Academy's capital assets as of June 30, 2022 was \$37,242.
 Depreciation of capital assets is calculated utilizing the straight-line method over the estimated useful lives of the assets which are as follows: